vanessacleary/vanessacleary-Ms1-2021/README.md

   * It's also a sans-serif font which is more accessible for people with dyslexia.
 Sans-serif is the back-up font if Nunito fails.

 **Imagery**
 * All images on the website are of professional quality and fully licensed.
-Please see 'Credits' section for more information on licenses.
+All images were taken from [Unsplash](https://unsplash.com/) or [Google images](https://images.google.com/) Please see 'Credits' section for more information on licenses.

 ## Features

-<p>The entire site is responsive for all screen sizes and both pages have the same Navbar and Footer.
+<p>The entire site is responsive for all screen sizes and both pages have the same responsive Navbar and Footer.
-The website was created using Bootstraps grid system.</p>
+The website was created using Bootstraps 4.6 grid system.</p>

 **The website has 2 pages:**